 Winchester Christmas Markets

-17 November - 20 December: Lit with the glow of Christmas lights and surrounded by the medieval elegance of Winchester’s historic buildings — its towering gothic cathedral foremost among them — Winchester Christmas Market brings you a sumptuous tableau of shopping and Christmas atmosphere.
+21 November- 22 December 2019: Lit with the glow of Christmas lights and surrounded by the medieval elegance of Winchester’s historic buildings — its towering gothic cathedral foremost among them — Winchester Cathedral Christmas Market brings you a sumptuous tableau of shopping and Christmas atmosphere.
 Songs and entertainment, festive food, open-air ice skating and the sparkle of illuminated craft stalls await, not to mention gifts of all kinds to keep your friends and family happy.

-16 November - 5 January: Pick up traditional Scottish produce, enjoy a hot cup of mulled wine and browse for Christmas gifts in Edinburgh’s traditional Highland Christmas market.
+16 November 2019 – 4 January 2020: Pick up traditional Scottish produce, enjoy a hot cup of mulled wine and browse for Christmas gifts in Edinburgh’s traditional Christmas Market.
 It’s nestled in Princes Street Gardens, sandwiched between Edinburgh’s shopping high street and some of the city’s top attractions – the Royal Mile, Edinburgh Castle and the Scott Memorial, so you’ll be very much in the heart of things as you shop for Christmas treats.
-Discover more here
+Discover more here.

 Christmas trees and carols in Trafalgar Square